Pride in London: 2013 – Love (and Marriage)

-In addition to the Board, the organisation has a Community Advisory Board which was established as an advisory and scrutiny body to help meet its commitment to openness and transparency, to advise on questions of inclusivity and to act as a source of guidance on governance and operational issues that may arise.

 Volunteers

 Pride also has over 200 core volunteers who work throughout the year on organising Pride.
 Pride work throughout the year to recruit volunteers to help steward Pride day.
-In 2019 Pride in London recruited over 1,000 volunteers to work on 28 June 2014.
+In 2019 Pride in London recruited over 1,000 volunteers to work at the event.
 This was the largest volunteer team Pride has ever had.

 Pride in London sponsors

 The headline sponsor for Pride in London in 2019 were Tesco.
-Other sponsors have included Barclays Bank, ASDA, CitiBank and Prudential and SAB Miller.
-The event is also supported by Mayor Of London.
+Other sponsors have included Barclays Bank, ASDA, CitiBank, Fuller's Brewery the brewer of London Pride (beer), Prudential and SAB Miller.
+The event is also supported by Mayor of London.

 DIVA Magazine is a long-running sponsor of the Women's Stage in Leicester Square.